Marketing and Consumer Studies Research Group

 School: Nottingham Business School

 Marketing and Consumer Studies Research Group (MACS) includes academics with a wide range of interests and expertise across consumer behaviour, branding and brand identity, services research, and tourism experiences, amongst others.
 As a group of over forty academics, we conduct fundamental and applied research with the aim to advance knowledge within an intellectually stimulating research environment in the Department of Marketing, across the entire Nottingham Business School and wider Nottingham Trent University community.

 Our group adopts multi-disciplinary approaches to research investigating marketing phenomena in both business-to-business and business-to-consumer contexts drawing from different fields, such as business management, economics psychology, geography, tourism and hospitality studies.
 In our scholarly work we employ both quantitative (e.g. surveys, experiments, modelling) and qualitative research approaches (e.g. ethnography, interviewing, rhetorical analysis, and critical discourse analysis).

 MACS disseminates research findings in top peer-reviewed journals and through interdisciplinary as well as subject-specialist conferences.
 Our research is undertaken for a variety of international, national and local organisations.
 In recent years, these have been as diverse as: Newton Fund, British Council, Economic and Social Research Council (ESRC), European Commission, Dutch Research Council/De Nederlandse Organisatie voor Wetenschappelijk Onderzoek, Academy of Marketing, government departments, Nottingham City Council, sports governing bodies, local authorities and private companies.

-The purpose of the Marketing and Consumer Studies Research Group is to:
+Marketing and Consumer Studies Research Group aims to:

 - support and foster collaboration within the group’s key domains with academics and institutions worldwide.